JoaoSouza04/JoaoSouza04/README.md

 # 💫 About Me:
-🔭 Focus on my personal growth!<br>🌱 I’m currently learning Node js, JavaScript, HTML and CSS<br>💬 Ask me about Games, Movies and Series, i'll be very glad to chat with you!<br>
+🔭 Focus on my personal growth!<br>🌱 I’m currently learning Node js, JavaScript, HTML and CSS<br>💬 Ask me about Games, Movies and Series, i'll be very happy to chat with you!<br>

 ## 🌐 Socials: